You will need to identify your potential customers and their needs, by considering the following factors:

 When researching potential countries to sell to, you can find information from the following:

-- UK Trade & Investment support for planning entry into new overseas markets.
+- The Department for International Trade support for planning entry into new overseas markets.

 - Search for commercially available research from Market Research World.

 - Trade visits provide first-hand experience.